Danilo Gentili

-Danilo Gentili Jr. (born 27 September 1979) is a Brazilian comedian, television host, writer, cartoonist, and businessman and political commentator.
+Danilo Gentili Júnior (born 27 September 1979) is a Brazilian comedian, television host, writer, cartoonist, and businessman.

 He gained national recognition on the TV show Custe o Que Custar (CQC), aired on the Band network.
 Gentili then created and hosted Agora É Tarde (2011–2013), a late-night talk show on the same network, later moving to the SBT network with talk show The Noite com Danilo Gentili (2014–present).
 Gentili is also a partner in two stand-up comedy clubs, has written four books, and has acted in, written and produced films.

-Early life
+Early and personal life

 Gentili was born in Santo André, the youngest son of a housewife and a typewriter technician.
 He is of Italian descent.
 His paternal grandfather, Ulderico Gentili, was a church painter who left Italy for São Paulo, Brazil, during World War II.
 He was raised in the tenements of Parque das Nações neighborhood near Santo André, and later moved to São Paulo.
 When he was 18, his father died of a heart attack.
 Six months later his older sibling, Karina Gentili, died in a car accident.